Transaction tech can’t compete with savings tech, pt 2

 Krawisz’s assessment of altcoins

 Much of what needs to be said about altcoins has already been written ten years ago by Daniel Krawisz.
 Three articles in particular serve as a comprehensive smackdown of any notion that altcoins are a sound investment, that altcoins can coexist with bitcoin long-term, or that altcoins are morally acceptable.
-I consider it essential reading material—while the details may be imperfect, the main point has been vindicated in the decade following.
+I consider them essential reading material—while the details may be imperfect, the main point has been vindicated in the decade following.
 Bitcoin remains the top cryptocurrency by a substantial margin, and the mortality rate of altcoins created between then and now exceeds 99%.

 “What is a cryptocurrency actually for?
 I say that its purpose is to become money.
 It is obvious that creating altcoins impedes that purpose.
 Altcoins can only be explained if we believe the purpose of cryptocurrencies is to make money rather than to become money.
 If you can trick people into investing in your new altcoin, then you can make a profit trading it or mining and selling it.
 All the arguments of the altcoin promoters serve as misdirection from that basic purpose.”